UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-04-03-Chromium-Edge-PWAs.md

 # Summary

 Chromium-Edge PWAs is such great feature!
-And taking advantage of is simple thing!<br>One last thing... **make sure that the icons are somewhere to found the workstation**
+And taking advantage of it is simple a thing!<br>One last thing... **make sure that the icons are somewhere to found the workstation**

 See you in next! 😉 🧠